daveaglick/Presentations/README.md

 - 4/9/2016: Cutting Through The Static (Philly Code Camp)
 - 4/30/2016: I Open Source, And So Can You!
 (NoVa Code Camp)
 - 5/4/2016: .NET Compiler Platform, What Can It Do For Me?
 (Microsoft Maniacs User Group)
+- 7/11/2016: Lightning Talk - Giving Back: Your First Pull Request (.NET Fringe)
+- 9/20/2016: I Open Source, And So Can You! (.NET DC User Group)

 # License
 Generally, this work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
 Individual presentations, content, code, etc. may be subject to different licenses as indicated.